 Research into the use of acupuncture to treat ED is limited, and the studies so far have been small.
 These studies have primarily focused on patients with ED caused by psychological, rather than medical or physical, issues.
 However, some results seem hopeful in the effectiveness of acupuncture for psychological ED.

 In one study, participants were tested in two groups.
 One group had acupuncture in the specific acupressure spots for ED.
 (For ED treatment, acupuncture needles are placed along the abdomen, hands, and legs.)
-The control group was given acupuncture in other areas of the body.
-About two-thirds of those in the group getting the ED treatment showed signs of improvement of their ED symptoms compared to the control group.
+The control group was given acupuncture in other areas of the body. of those in the group getting the ED treatment showed signs of improvement of their ED symptoms compared to the control group.

 Some in the control group were allowed to “cross over” and receive the ED treatments as well.
 Several of those patients also showed improvement of ED symptoms.